Last Updated on December 19, 2021 by

 Figure Skating

 There are also other events that are not featured in the Olympics but it is done in some other competition or maybe just when friends are having fun.
-Some of these events are synchronized skating, Theater in ice, and four skatings.
+Some of these events are synchronized skating, Theater on ice, and four skatings.
 We have the intermediate level and then move up to the senior level, there are usually two events that are mostly performed in figure skating.
 There is the short program and the free skate.
 Both programs depend on the discipline which could be spinning, jumping, lifting, throwing, and death spirals.

 Most times, after the competition, a gala is held, an exhibition gala where the winners and best skaters are made to perform programs without any competition, it is just done most times for fun.
 Most skaters in the Olympics do some off-season ice shows where they perform their craft.
 This is done during their careers as Olympic competitors and after their Olympic careers.